A Bit

 About Me

 I design thoughtful and functional experiences that help people navigate real-world complexity with ease.
-I'm also a home cafe barista, pottery enthusiast, and an avid traveler who plans every trip around food.

 Beyond the Screen